What is customer experience (CX)?

 What is the difference between customer experience and customer service?

 As outlined above, a customer's experience is about their interactions with a business, brand or organization and broadly covers the products and services they receive.
 When customers have a great experience it can boost brand strength, loyalty, sales, revenue and other factors, and great experiences can be crafted both online and offline.
 In fact, with a comprehensive journey map it is even possible to design a journey that seamlessly takes the customer between channels and touchpoints.
+This is called omnichannel CX.

 Customer service, however, is specifically about the support a customer receives when something goes wrong, or they reach out for assistance.
 This occurs via the channels a business offers to its customers - for example, email, phone, social meddia, app-based messaging - which often comprise a mix of self-service and live-service options.